GIS182/paper--A-Knowledge-Graph-Based-Method-for-Measuring-Land-Adjacency-Influence-from-Time-Series---code/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18061451.svg)](https://doi.org/10.5281/zenodo.18061451)

-# A Knowledge Graph-Based Approach for Quantifying Land Adjacency Influence
+# A Knowledge Graph-Based Method for Measuring Land Adjacency Influence from Time-Series Land-Use Data

 This repository provides the **official implementation and experimental data** for the paper:

-> **A Knowledge Graph-Based Approach for Quantifying Land Adjacency Influence**
+> **A Knowledge Graph-Based Method for Measuring Land Adjacency Influence from Time-Series Land-Use Data**

 The code implements a structured framework for quantifying **land-use adjacency influence** by integrating spatial proximity relationships and temporal coupling patterns